 The applications for the Farm Beginning course are open!
 Full schedule here.

-New Farmer Development identifies, educates, and supports aspiring farmers with agricultural experience to establish their own economically and environmentally sustainable small farm businesses in the NYC region.
+FARMroots' Beginning Farmer Program identifies, educates, and supports aspiring farmers with agricultural experience to establish their own economically and environmentally sustainable farm businesses in the NYC region.

-By training the next generation of regional farmers, the NFD helps keep farmland in production and strengthens rural communities, farmers markets and the region’s food system as a whole.
-NFD farmers grow a range of unique products originating from around the world, and expand public access to high-quality, locally-grown farm products.
+By training the next generation of regional farmers, the FBFP helps keep farmland in production and strengthens rural communities, farmers markets and the region’s food system as a whole.
+FBFP farmers grow a range of unique products originating from around the world, and expand public access to high-quality, locally-grown farm products.

-The NFD was created in 2000 as a partnership between Greenmarket and Cornell Cooperative Extension's NYC Program.
+The BFBP (formerly the New Farmer Development Project) was created in 2000 as a partnership between Greenmarket and Cornell Cooperative Extension's NYC Program.
 The project is based in New York City and supports new farmers witin the city, New York's Hudson Valley & Catskill Regions, New Jersey and northeastern Pennsylvania.

 Project Facts and Milestones:

 - More than 315 aspiring farmers have completed Farm Beginnings.

 - 48 farmers and their families have started their own independent farm businesses with the support of FARMroots.

 - Graduate farmers sell a variety of vegetables, specialty herbs, pastured poultry, eggs, cut and potted flowers, honey, small fruits and plants at nearly 60 farmers markets throughout New York City and the Hudson Valley.